retrosnob/retrosnob.github.io/pythonbook.md

 |**|To the power|19**5|2476099|

 ## Comparison operators
-The GCSE also requires you to know the following comparison operators.
+The GCSE requires you to know the following comparison operators.
 |Operator|Description|Example|Result|
 |---|---|---|---|
 |==|is equal to|5 == 5|True|